mfadelli/STL_representations/README.md

 They can easily be changed manually, especially with respect to the ``variant`` parameter to represent the leaf nodes.
 (No guarantee that they will work)

 ## Things to be fixed
-- I'm not sure that anything works set aside for some small examples.
+- I'm not sure if anything works set aside for some small examples.
 I need to conduct more tests with different parameters.
 - I'm not sure if some parameters may cause each other problems (not all combinations have been tried).
 - Possibility to add argument number as edge feature (but maybe not very easy to code given the current structure).
 - Code for edge features now rely on the assumption that each node has only one parent.
-This is not true for many representation.
+This is not true for many representations.
 Problems arise especially with the combination of ``cumulative`` and the presence of an edge for argument number (also a problem in theory, what value should be assigned to that fictitious edge in the cumulative setting?).
 - The edge feature matrix is a list[list[list]].
 I have to find a more pytorch-ic way to store it.
 It is also a sparse matrix (as the adjacency one).
 - My code is very ugly.